 MAINTAINING ACCREDITATION

+During the period of accreditation a competent authority may consider the use of periodic audits and associated compliance matrixes to ensure the accredited training organisation continues to conform with the practices specified in Recommendation 0149 on the Accreditation of Training Organizations and this guidance described in this Guideline.

+Examples of how this could be adopted include:

+an audit conducted approximately half way through the validity period

+where concerns have been raised regarding the delivery of the courses they have been approved to deliver.

-The competent authority may require periodic audits to be performed at appropriate intervals, or an alternate monitoring strategy implemented (for example, an annual report listing the number of students attending courses and copies of student feedback results) to ensure the continuity of standards are being maintained.
+Requiring an annual report listing the number of students attending courses, details of current instructors/assessors, copies of student feedback results etc.

 Periodic audits may also aim to ensure the model courses for which the training organization is approved to deliver are being implemented in a manner consistent with the respective model course, and that updates to the model course, IALA recommendations and guidelines are incorporated into training materials.

 The competent authority should have procedures in place to facilitate any amendments that may be required by the training organization during the period of validity for which the certificate of accreditation has been issued.